Skip to content

 How EDI connects to your ERP

 EDI on its own does not create an order in your system.
 You need connectivity between the EDI platform and your ERP.
 The difficulty depends on which ERP you use and how customized it is.
 Here are the scenarios we typically see.
+For API integration details see our ERP integration service.

 Dynamics 365 Business Central